GianlucaLM-1/GianlucaLM-1/README.md

 - 🖼 &nbsp; Incremental Learning in semantic segmentation.
 You can find it at: <a href="https://github.com/GianlucaLM-1/incremental-learning-semantic-segmentation"> Link </a>
 - 🐥 &nbsp; Twitter Sentiment Analysis.
 You can find it at: <a href="https://github.com/GianlucaLM-1/Twitter-Sentiment-Analysis"> Link </a>
-- 🎼 Domestic Sounds classification: Work in progess
+- 🎼 &nbsp; Domestic Sounds classification: Work in progess
-- 📖 Text Summarization of financial reports: Work in Progress
+- 📖 &nbsp; Text Summarization of financial reports: Work in Progress

 <h2  align="center">📕 Academic Repositories 👨🏻‍💻 </h2>
 - 📗 &nbsp; Machine Learning for IoT.
 You can find it at: <a href="https://github.com/GianlucaLM-1/ML-for-IoT-works"> Link </a>